-This section develops the equations that form the basis of an Extended Kalman Filter (EKF) used to calculate position, velocity, and orientation of a body in space.
-In a VG, AHRS, or INS, inertial sensors are used to form high data-rate (DR) estimates of the system states while less frequent or noisier measurements (GPS and inertial sensors, which act as references) aid in correcting errors in the system.
+This section develops the equations that form the basis of an Extended Kalman Filter (EKF), which calculates position, velocity, and orientation of a body in space.
+In a VG, AHRS, or INS application, inertial sensor readings are used to form high data-rate (DR) estimates of the system states while less frequent or noisier measurements (GPS and inertial sensors) act as references to correct errors in the system.

 The algorithm development description is broken up into a series of sections that build upon one another, as follows:

 - Kalman Filter

 - Process Models

 - Measurement Model

 |||This discussion presupposes a certain amount of knowledge.
 Details related to differential equations, linear algebra, multi-variable calculus, stochastic processes, etc. are not described.|